ExpediaGroup/graphql-kotlin/docs/plugins/maven-plugin.md

 </plugin>
 ```

-NOTE: Both `introspectSchema` and `generateClient` goals are bound to the same `generate-sources` Maven lifecycle phase.
+>NOTE: Both `introspectSchema` and `generateClient` goals are bound to the same `generate-sources` Maven lifecycle phase.
-As opposed to Gradle, Maven does not support explicit dependencies between different goals and they will be executed in
+>As opposed to Gradle, Maven does not support explicit ordering of goals.
+Maven Mojos will be executed in the order they
-the order they are defined in your `pom.xml` build file.
+>are defined in your `pom.xml` build file.